tlhakhan/virtualmachine-builder/README.md

 # README
 This repo helps build virtual machines using packer on ESXi hosts.
-- [x] Requires only a simple DHCP server, no need for additional configuration.
+- [x] Build on a simple network with a basic DHCP server, no need for additional configuration.
 - [x] Doesn't use TFTP server for netbooting.
 - [x] Doesn't use a separate HTTP server.
 - [x] Build a working container with all required dependencies.
 Allows for concurrent packer builds.